background image showing women and children in a city devastated by war

 • Pension fund fiduciaries (the pension committee members) are legally obliged to tell you the truth.
 If they claim to be currently engaging with these companies, ask for proof.
 If they cannot provide it, it could be proof of their dishonesty.

-• There are clear expectations on sigantories of the UK Stewardship Code 2020 to report on their engagement and explain "how outcomes of engagement have informed investment decisions (buy, sell, hold)".
+• There are clear expectations on signatories of the UK Stewardship Code 2020 to report on their engagement and explain "how outcomes of engagement have informed investment decisions (buy, sell, hold)".
 Demand this from your fund.

 “We don’t own the shares…”